dr-skot/json-stash/README.md

 # json-stash

-Serialize and deserialize javascript data to and from JSON.
+Serialize javascript data to JSON.
+Like `JSON.stringify`, but better.
 - handles circular and duplicate references
 - supports `Date`, `RegExp`, `Map`, and `Set` out of the box
 - supports user-defined types